Make a Referral

-If preferred, reports can also be made via phone call to the Dean of Students Office (401.865.1782) or email to the Dean of Students or one of the Assistant Deans.
+If preferred, reports can also be made via phone call to the Dean of Students Office (401.865.1782) or via email to one of the staff members below:

 - Dr. Steven Sears (email@example.com), Dean of Students

-- Tiffany Gaffney (firstname.lastname@example.org), Assistant Dean of Students
+- Tiffany Gaffney (firstname.lastname@example.org), Associate Dean of Students

-- Quincy Bevely (email@example.com), Assistant Dean of Students
+- Taiwo Adefiyiju (email@example.com), Assistant Dean of Students

 In order to best allow the Dean of Students Office to provide appropriate services to the student of concern, please be prepared to provide as much of the following information as you can when making a report.
 Please remember that in a situation of a health/safety emergency, contact Public Safety at 401.865.2222 for immediate assistance.